 If you are seeking ways to fight against aging or are unhappy with the current look of your face and brows, perhaps a Savannah eyelid surgery is the right option for you.
 Whether you are opting into the surgery because of aesthetic reasons, or if you have a severe case resulting in the obstruction of your peripheral vision, we are here to answer any of your questions.

-Eyelid surgery, also known as blepharoplasty, helps to give eyes a more youthful look by removing excess skin, fat, and lux muscle from the upper or lower lids.
+Eyelid surgery, also known as blepharoplasty, helps to give eyes a more youthful look by removing excess skin from the upper or lower lids.
 Excess skin and fat are removed from the upper lid through an incision hidden in the natural eyelid crease.
 If the lid is droopy, the muscle that raises the upper lid can be tightened.
 If there is excessive skin in the lower lid, the incision is made just below the lashes.
 Fat can be removed or repositioned through this incision, and the excess skin is removed.

 Blepharoplasty will not fix a drooping brow or remove wrinkles and crow’s feet.
 A procedure to elevate the brows may be appropriate, instead of, or in addition to, upper lid blepharoplasty.
 Correction of mild to moderate brow ptosis can be accomplished through incisions directly above the brows, in the forehead creases, or at the hairline.